-FRS, Wildcat, ReServe, CWS, ESNY, 1184, GP, and ESRI and follow guidance that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
+Fedcap follows guidance that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
 This guidance provides that the tax effects from an uncertain tax position can only be recognized in the financial statements if the position is "more-likely-than-not" to be sustained if the position were to be challenged by a taxing authority.
 The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.

-FRS, Wildcat, ReServe, CWS, ESNY, GP and ESRI are exempt from federal income tax under IRC section 501(c)(3), though they are subject to tax on income unrelated to their respective exempt purpose, unless that income is otherwise excluded by the Code.
+Fedcap is exempt from federal income tax under IRC section 501(c)(3), though it is subject to tax on income unrelated to their respective exempt purpose, unless that income is otherwise excluded by the Code.
 These organizations have processes presently in place to ensure the maintenance of their tax-exempt status; to identify and report unrelated income; to determine their filing and tax obligations in jurisdictions for which they have nexus; and to identify and evaluate other matters that may be considered tax positions.
-FRS, Wildcat ReServe, CWS, ESNY, GP and ESRI have determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.
+Fedcap has determined that there are no material uncertain tax positions that require recognition or disclosure in the consolidated financial statements.

-Notes to Consolidated Financial Statements September 30, 2016 and 2015
+Notes to Consolidated Financial Statements September 30, 2018 and 2017

-1184, a for-profit corporation, commenced business operations in May of 2016; the organization has not calculated a tax provision as the projected tax liability is immaterial from a financial statement perspective.
+1184, a for-profit corporation, commenced business operations in May of 2016; the Organization has not calculated a tax provision as the projected tax liability is immaterial from a financial statement perspective.
 In addition, 1184 has determined that there are no material uncertain tax positions that require recognition or disclosure in the consolidated financial statements.